Key takeaways

 If you are undergoing an IVF pregnancy, be sure to look out for a plan that provides you with coverage for the IVF-associated risks.
 Furthermore, pregnancies following assisted reproductive technology tend to result in more than one baby at the same time.

-Singlife MyMaternityPlan provides broad coverage for congenital illnesses, as babies born after IVF have an increased risk for congenital abnormalities.
-In fact, it provides coverage for up to 4 children in a pregnancy (even if it is via IVF), for 23 congenital disorders.
-Furthermore, MyMaternityPlan covers your child’s developmental delays and stem cell therapy.
+Maternity insurance provides broad coverage for congenital illnesses, as babies born after IVF have an increased risk for congenital abnormalities.
+In fact, it provides coverage for up to 4 children in a pregnancy, for up to 26 congenital disorders.

 If your base plan is a life insurance, your policy will provide you coverage until your newborn has a birth certification.
 A transfer of the whole life plan to your child can be made within 60 days of birth without any medical underwriting.